About eight weeks after her due date, your baby will see a whole new world! Leap 2 introduces your baby’s brain to the World of Patterns.

 But there is no time to stop and smell the roses.
 Wonder Week 12 is not far away, and Leap 3 will help her appreciate the World of Patterns even more.

-Recommended Reading: Have a squizz at our baby week by week series – it will be welcome relief to your sanity levels!
+Recommended Reading: Have a squizz at our baby week by week series – it will be a welcome relief to your sanity levels!
 We also recommend grabbing a copy of the Wonder Weeks book.
 It has a really helpful chart, which you can photocopy and stick to your fridge.
 It shows you a timeline of when to expect the sunny weeks and the cloudy weeks – so you can quickly identify the reason behind changes in your baby’s behaviour.